RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

               class myTests(TestCaseGui):

                 def testOne(self):
-                    self.assertEqual(numDigits(2),1,"Your function failed on input of 2") self.assertEqual(numDigits(55),2,"Your function failed on input of 55") self.assertEqual(numDigits(1352),4,"Your function failed on input of 1352") self.assertEqual(numDigits(444),3,"Your function failed on input of 444")
+                    self.assertEqual(numDigits(2),1,"Tested numDigits on input of 2")
+                    self.assertEqual(numDigits(55),2,"Tested numDigits on input of 55")
+                    self.assertEqual(numDigits(1352),4,"Tested numDigits on input of 1352")
+                    self.assertEqual(numDigits(444),3,"Tested numDigits on input of 444")